norbu35/nextjs-omniportal/content.md

 16. Developer cheat sheets

+17. Make the search bar fuzzyfind on all search engines, include history and autocompletion

 Remember to prioritize user experience, maintain an up-to-date and reliable content database, and regularly update the website to reflect the changing needs and trends of users.